chyhsu/jira-issue-search/README.md

 ## Description

 This service provides an API to search for relevant Jira issues based on semantic similarity using vector embeddings.
-It fetches Jira issues, generates embeddings (using either AWS Bedrock or a local Ollama model), stores them in a ChromaDB vector database, and exposes an API endpoint for searching.
+It fetches Jira issues, generates embeddings, stores them in a ChromaDB vector database, and exposes an API endpoint for searching.

 ## Features

 *   Fetches issues from Jira.
-*   Generates text embeddings using configurable providers (AWS Bedrock, Ollama).
+*   Generates text embeddings using configurable providers.
 *   Stores embeddings in ChromaDB for persistent vector search.
 *   Provides a Flask-based API for searching issues.
-*   Centralized logging.
-*   Dockerized for easier deployment.

 ## Tech Stack

 *   **Backend:** Python, Flask
 *   **Vector Database:** ChromaDB
-*   **Embedding Models:** AWS Bedrock / Ollama
+*   **Embedding Models:** AWS Bedrock
 *   **Containerization:** Docker

 ## Setup and Installation